afsungur/mongodb-ticker-analysis-atlas-app/README.md

 ## Modifying the React Web Application

 This repository has static hosting files that includes compiled React Web App.
 In order to update the React Web Application, please have a look at [the other repository](https://github.com/afsungur/mongodb-ticker-analysis-react-app) that includes source code of the React Web App.

+After you've completed your changes for React Web App, built it and upload the built folder accordingly into the App Services Hosting.